Mental Health Services

 - Undergrad students have some coverage through the Concordia student health insurance plan

 - International students have some coverage through the Blue Cross Health Insurance Plan (p.
 3 of the policy booklet)

-- Undergraduate and graduate students who are enrolled in the Concordia Student Health Plan have access to counsellors 24/7, 365 days per year through Empower me: see your specific health plan for more information (studentcare.ca).
+- Concordia undergraduate and graduate students who are enrolled in the Concordia Student Health Plan (including international students who pay only for the dental coverage!) have access to counsellors 24/7, 365 days per year through Empower me: see your specific health plan for more information (studentcare.ca).
 1-844-741-6389 (Toll free).

 Explore your health plan’s website to learn about what you are paying for, and use it.
 You can use your coverage while waiting for counselling services on-campus, or after you have reached the maximum number of sessions available on-campus.

 Students covered by the CSU and GSA health plans are given preferred rates at PsyMontreal.
 There are also many psychology centers in the community that charge on a sliding scale (they give discounts depending on income), such as Argyle, The Emotional Health CBT Cliniic, and the Montreal Therapy Center.
 You can access these affordable mental health resources whether you have coverage or not.

 You do have to pay up-front for therapy in the community.
 But by submitting your claims using your insurance plan's app and by registering for direct deposits, you can get your reimbursements back quickly.

 There are many other mental health resources in Montreal.
 The Information and Referral Center of Greater Montreal can help you find the resources you need: from 8 a.m. to 6 p.m., 7 days a week, call 211 OR if 211 does not work on your cell phone, call 514 527-1375.

 For links to online resources to learn about mental health issues, including mental illness, consult Mental Health Resources.

 If you have to consult a health professional when our offices are closed, consult our After-Hours section.